MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing5.md

 ![Example Network](images/tutorials/image_processing/network_example5c.png "Example Network")

-Now your 3D scene shows a three-dimensional volume cut by a plane in the middle.
+Now, your 3D scene shows a three-dimensional volume cut by a plane in the middle.
 Once again, the clipping is not the same slice as your 2D view shows.

 ![Clip plane in 3D](images/tutorials/image_processing/3D_ClipPlane.png "Clip plane in 3D")

-Again create a parameter connection from the `SoView2D` position *Slice as plane*, but this time to the `SoClipPlane`.
+Again, create a parameter connection from the `SoView2D` position *Slice as plane*, but this time to the `SoClipPlane`.

 ![SoClipPlane Plane](images/tutorials/image_processing/SoClipPlane_Plane.png "SoClipPlane Plane")